-- 46. The Employees' Provident fund Organization (EPFO) is a Social Security Organization, which came into existence under the provisions of The Employees' Provident Funds and Miscellaneous Provisions Act, 1052 [Act 19 of 1952] to provide for the institutions of provident funds, pension fund and deposit-linked insurance fund for employees in factories and other establishments.
-Presently EPFO is providing social security by way of monetary benefits to more than 8.87 crore members and effectively to more than 20 crore individual family members of the subscribers. - 47.
-Organizational setup: The functioning of EPFO is administered by a tripartite body called Central Board of Trustees, consisting of the representatives from the Employers, Employees and Government.
-It has a network of about 133 field offices spread across the country. - 48.
-Major Schemes implemented by the organization are: - (i) Employees' Provident Fund Scheme: The Act is at present applicable to 187 industries / classes of establishment employing 20 or more persons.
+45. The Employees' Provident fund Organization (EPFO) is a Social Security Organization, which came into existence under the provisions of The Employees' Provident Funds and Miscellaneous Provisions Act, 1052 [Act 19 of 1952] to provide for the institutions of provident funds, pension fund and deposit-linked insurance fund for employees in factories and other establishments.
+Presently EPFO is providing social security by way of monetary benefits to more than 8.87 crore members and effectively to more than 20 crore individual family members of the subscribers.

+46. Organizational setup: The functioning of EPFO is administered by a tripartite body called Central Board of Trustees, consisting of the representatives from the Employers, Employees and Government.
+It has a network of about 133 field offices spread across the country.

+47. Major Schemes implemented by the organization are:

+I) Employees' Provident Fund Scheme: The Act is at present applicable to 187 industries/classes of establishment employing 20 or more persons.
 There is a provision for applying the Act on a voluntary basis with the mutual consent of the employer and the majority of the employees.
 The coverage under the three schemes is restricted to employees drawing wages not exceeding Rs.
-6500/- per month.
-In this regard, the main functions of the EPF Organization are to make the benefits available to all the eligible employees in the covered establishment in proper manner and at proper time; to secure from the employers compliance with the statutory provisions by ensuring prompt deposit of statutory dues and submission of returns; to maintain the accounts of the three schemes and of the subscribers; to grant advances to the subscribers from their credit in the E.P.F. for certain specification purposes in times of need; to keep each subscribers Informed about the amount at his credit in the Provident fund by furnishing to him every year a statement of provident fund account; and to settle accounts of the subscribers promptly in the event of death or on the cessation of membership.
+15000/- per month.
+The main functions of the E.P.F.
+Organization are to make the benefits available to all the eligible employees in the covered establishment in timely and proper manner; to secure compliance with the statutory provisions by employers by ensuring prompt deposit of statutory dues and submission of returns; to maintain the accounts of the three schemes and of the subscribers; to grant advances to the subscribers from their credit in the E.P.F. for certain specified purposes; to keep each subscribers Informed about the amount at his credit in the Provident fund by furnishing to him every year a statement of provident fund account; and to settle accounts of the subscribers promptly in the event of death or on the cessation of membership.

-- (ii) Employees' Presidential Pension Scheme, 1995: The ordinance regarding implementation of the Employees' Pension Scheme was issued on 17.10.1995.
-Accordingly, Central Government have notified on 16.11.1995, the Employees' Pension Scheme 1995 for extending the benefit of the workers/employees of the Private / Public sector establishments.
-The Employees' Pension fund is created by diverting 8.33 Percent of the employees' wages out of the employers share.
+II) Employees' Pension Scheme, 1995: The Presidential ordinance regarding implementation of the Employees' Pension Scheme was issued on 17.10.1995.
+Accordingly, Central Government have notified on 16.11.95, the Employees' Pension Scheme 1995 for extending the benefit of the workers/employees of the Private/Public sector establishments.
+The Employees' Pension fund is created by diverting 8.33 Percent of the employees' wages out of the employees share.
 The central Government also contributes at the rate of 1.16 percent of the employees' pay, who is member of the Employees' Pension Scheme, 1995.
-Under the employees' pension Scheme, there is provision for payment of Superannuation / Retirement / Short Service and Disablement Pensions to the subscribers.
+Under the employees' pension Scheme, there is provision for payment of Superannuation/Retirement/Short Service and Disablement Pensions to the subscribers.
 For the family, there is widow pension, monthly children pension, monthly orphan pension and pension to nominees.
-In addition, provision also exists for drawing a reduced Pension, before attaining the age of superannuation pension. - (iii) Employees' Deposit Linked Insurance Scheme, 1976: The objectives of this Scheme is to provide an insurance cover to the members of the Provident Fund for death while in service, linking the cover to the deposits in the Provident Fund of the deceased members.
-This Scheme came into force from 01.08.1976 and applicable to the employees of all the factories/establishments to which EPF and MP Act, 1952 applies.
-Employer pay contribution to this Fund every month at a rate of 0.5 percent of the wages of employees, who are members of the Fund.
-The Fund is operated to pay the Assurance benefit under the EDLI Scheme, 1976, maximum benefit being Rs 1,30,000/-
+In addition, provision also exists for drawing a reduced Pension, before attaining the age of superannuation pension.

+III) Employees' Deposit Linked Insurance Scheme, 1976: The objectives of this Scheme is to provide an insurance cover to the members of the Provident Fund for death while in service, linking the cover to the deposits in the Provident Fund of the deceased members.
+This Scheme came into force from 1.08.1976 and is applicable to the employees of all the factories/establishments to which EPF and MP Act, 1952 applies.
+Employers pay contribution to this Fund every month at a rate of 0.5 percent of the wages of employees, who are members of the Fund.
+The Fund is operated to pay the Assurance benefit under the EDLI Scheme, 1976.